tanguybernard/computer-science-knowledge/lang_fwk/effect-ts-code.md

 # Effect

+## Example

-## Example - Get orders from order-service with http call, manage injection dependencies and errors with Effect-ts
+__Get orders from order-service with http call, manage injection dependencies and errors with Effect-ts__

 Controller